 During normal times, Chefs de France participates in the temporarily-suspended Disney Dining Plan as a one credit table service meal.
 If you’re on the Disney Dining Plan, it is an exceptional pick for dinner because of several pricey entrees, making it one of the top restaurants for maximizing your bang for buck on the Dining Plan.

 In terms of other discounts, Chefs de France accepts the Tables in Wonderland card for a 20% discount.
 In the past, Chefs de France has also offered 10% off for Disney Vacation Club members and Annual Passholders (with certain restrictions), but it’s unclear whether that will be the case upon reopening.

 How do you say “meh” in French?
 Well, my French is a bit rusty, but I’m thinking it’s something along the lines of les chefs de france.
 We’ve been to Chefs de France a couple of times in recent years, and both times the experience was roughly the same.
-Overpriced, so-so food and alright ambiance together culminating in a restaurant that is sort of French.
+Overpriced, so-so food and pleasant ambiance together culminating in a restaurant that is passable, and sort of French.
 It’s not that Chefs de France is a bad restaurant.
 It’s really not.